 Pewaukee Lake Rules

 This is a brief overview of portions of the summer lake ordinances.
 This is by no means a comprehensive list of all the lake rules.
 The PLIA advises anyone interested in the lake rules to download a copy of the lake ordinance (including winter rules) for review.
-A PDF version of the ordinance is available below.
+A PDF version of the complete summer and winter lake rule ordinance is available below.

 a.
 Speed Limit.